 Detailing a classic car can be a time-consuming challenge, but it’s a labor of love for their owners.
+Acres of shining chrome and mirror-like body panels make any vintage vehicle stand out.
 Below, you’ll find three essential tips and tricks to keep your classic car looking like it just rolled off the lot.

 1. Car Covers and Garage Storage

 Purchasing a car cover that is made specifically for your classic car is one of the best things you can do to preserve your car’s paint and overall appearance.
 Although there are many types of car covers, you’ll probably want an indoor cover to prevent any potential scratches or marks.
 This type of cover is soft and won’t damage the paint, even if a bit of wind picks up.
 Keeping your car’s exterior clear of any dust or debris will allow you to use this type of cover year-round without fear of creating a blemish.